How is Zeffy free?

 • Do not allow your organization's activities to influence legislation.

 • If you have several employees, consider a qualified retirement plan for them.
-These are specialized plans for nonprofits and closely resemble 401k plans.
+These are specialized plans for nonprofit organizations and closely resemble 401k plans.

 6. Collect Donations

-Once your organization has obtained 501(c)(3) status, developing a fundraising strategy to garner charitable contributions, and support your mission, is essential.
+Once your organization secures its 501(c)(3) status, developing a fundraising strategy to start raising money through charitable contributions will kickstart your mission.
 This may include a mix of individual donations, grants, corporate sponsorships, and fundraising events.

-To streamline your fundraising efforts, consider partnering with a platform like Zeffy, which offers a range of tools to help nonprofits collect donations, manage events, and engage with supporters.
+To streamline your fundraising efforts, consider partnering with a platform like Zeffy.
+This platform offers a range of tools to help nonprofits collect donations, manage events, and engage with supporters.

 FAQs on 501(c)(3) Organizations